 When installing dog fences in your yard or introducing a new dog into your home, take a look at some of the best dog fence alternatives available.

-WHY HAVE A FENCE TO KEEP DOGS IN THE YARD?
+WHY HAVE A DOG FENCE TO KEEP PUPS IN THE YARD?

 Dogs who have access to fenced-in areas typically exercise more.
 Having a fenced yard to run, jump, and play in will help them burn off extra energy between walks, though they still need regular, long walks.
 Additionally, you can just let your dog out whenever nature calls for a restroom break.